eriicafes/di/README.md

   - resolve from a parent or child container will return a different instance

 - **Transient**
-  - each resolve will return the new instance
+  - each resolve will return a new instance

 ### Container

-The `DIContainer` stores instances of injectables so they can be resolved later and in a clean way.
+The `DIContainer` stores instances of injectables so they can be resolved later and have their dependencies wired in a clean way.
 The container recursively resolves classes and their dependencies and caches when applicable.
 Dependencies in constructor parameters can be automatically resolved as long as they are injectable classes, for interfaces and factories the @Inject() decorator is required.

 Injectable classes are classes that fit any of the categories below:

-- have zero constructor parameters, **decorator not required** (maybe classes from external libraries)
+- have zero constructor parameters, **decorator not required** (may be classes from external libraries)
 - have only injectable constructor parameters, **decorator required**

 NOTE: classes that have dependencies in their constructors must be decorated as injectable.